Where did we come from?

 Customer service is at the heart of everything we do.
 Our commitment to you is the driving force behind our Better brand.
 We want to get it right every time you ask us a question or visit our facilities.
 We believe you have the right to know what level of service you can expect from us at any time.

 We are striving to provide an excellent service but in the meantime, getting more consistent at what we do for you is our goal.
 When we get it wrong we want to hear from you so we can deal with your concerns and do it right the next time.
 We have split the customer service commitments into pledges that we believe encapsulate our service.

 We understand when you are enjoying your leisure time, you want to make the most of every second.
 To help speed up service at our centres (and to minimise queues at busy periods) we encourage customers to prepare for their visit.

 • Have staff on hand in our reception areas to help you with any aspect of your visit during opening hours

-• Make group exercise classes, courts and crèche sessions bookable online, or at reception 6 days in advance from 7am in the morning (clubs and societies can organise longer term bookings by contacting the General Manager).
+• Make group exercise classes, courts and crèche sessions bookable online, or at reception, up to 14 days in advance from 10pm in the evening (clubs and societies can organise longer term bookings by contacting the General Manager).

-• Make as many of our memberships, products and services available to purchase can online at www.better.org.uk
+• Make as many of our memberships, products and services available to purchase online at www.better.org.uk

 • We will continue to invest in technology to simplify our booking and entry process and improve your online experience.